transrightsarehumanrights/lj-expand/README.md

-# lj-expand - safer lua execution for gmod
+# lj-expand - stealthy lua execution for 64-bit gmod 🪛

-A highly experimental method of unauthorized Lua execution within Garry's Mod.
-It works by compiling a custom LuaJIT VM and selectively remapping Garry's Mod's LuaJIT functions to it, allowing for VM-level access and manipulation of the game's Lua state.
-This means it is possible to essentially mask unauthorized Lua code and evade detection by anti-cheat systems that rely on using introspection functions or debugging hooks to facilitate detection.
-Of course, this is still highly experimental and may not work in all scenarios.
-Unsafe code will always be possible, so unfortunately there is no perfect solution.
-It is however much more complicated to detect and mitigate against since this project operates at a lower level than traditional methods.
+lj-expand (LJE) is a custom LuaJIT fork for Garry's Mod's 64-bit branch, focused on stealth and safety when executing arbitrary Lua code.
+Simply put, LJE makes it significantly harder for anti-cheat systems to detect unauthorized code execution, while also providing mechanisms to run and write secure Lua code that cannot be easily tampered with or inspected, while retaining typical patterns and idioms.

 # Installation